automuteus/automuteus/README.md

 ## Easiest:
 1. [Download the latest release executable (`.exe`)](https://github.com/denverquane/amongusdiscord/releases) for this bot.
-2. Place the [`sample.env`](https://github.com/denverquane/amongusdiscord/blob/master/sample.env) from this repo into the same folder as the `amongusdiscord.exe` from step 1, and modify values as necessary (you should've collected the `DISCORD` values in the Pre-Installation steps above).
-When finished, rename the file `final.env`.
-You can, alternatively, copy the sample text in the "Configuration" section below, and paste into any text editor, making sure to name the file
-`final.env`.
+2. Make a text file in the same directory as the `amongusdiscord.exe` you just downloaded.
+Inside, paste the contents of [`sample.env`](https://github.com/denverquane/amongusdiscord/blob/master/sample.env) (or the values in the "Configuration" section down below) and make sure to add the `DISCORD_BOT_TOKEN`, `DISCORD_GUILD_ID`, and `DISCORD_CHANNEL_ID` that you got from the preinstallation steps. **Save the file as `final.env`**.
+If you're using Notepad, make sure it saves (using "Save As") as `final.env` with "All Types", and **not** `final.env` Text type ".txt".
-3. Run the executable from step 2, either by double-clicking or using `./amongusdiscord.exe` in a terminal window!
+3. Run the executable from step 2, either by double-clicking or using `./amongusdiscord.exe` in a terminal window.
 The bot should now be running, and you should see a message from the Bot in the Text Channel you chose in the Pre-Installation!

 ## Install From Source:
 1. [Install Go 1.15.2](https://golang.org/dl/go1.15.2.windows-amd64.msi), but any version of Go 1.12+ should work (currently developing with Go 1.13).